bin-wang/noctis-alacritty/README.md

-An alacritty port for the [Noctis theme](https://github.com/liviuschera/noctis).
+An alacritty port of the [Noctis theme](https://github.com/liviuschera/noctis).

 ## How to use
 The theme definitions are located in the [themes](themes/) folder.
 You can either copy the content